 hex

 The two fundamental constructions are the orthogonal basis and the coefficient matrix.
 The basis rows are mutually orthogonal.
 The coefficient matrix is lower-unitriangular and reconstructs the input as coeffs · basis.
-Both come in a rational and an integer flavour, the integer one casting its input into Rat first.
+Both come in a rational and an integer flavour; the integer flavour orthogonalizes over Rat, so like the rational one it is noncomputable and exists to state theorems, not to run.

 🔗def